 After his playing career, he joined the Becker College Baseball coaching staff for two seasons, serving as an assistant coach and recruiting coordinator.
 In his time, he helped Becker achieve the highest winning percentage in program history in 2011.
 Briand also recruited and coached the First Academic All-American in school history.

 In addition, Coach Briand has been an assistant with the Northbridge American Legion Baseball team since 2006.
 He was promoted to assistant manager of the ball club in 2009 and last summer completed his 12th season with the program.
 In August of 2017 he was named Head Coach of Worcester’s Grafton Hill Legion Baseball Post 323.
-This summer he just completed his first season in the dugout leading Post 323.
+This past summer he completed his first season in the dugout leading Post 323.
 Coach Briand took over Grafton Hill who had not qualified for the playoffs in 2 years prior to his arrival.
 In year one he lead them to a 17-7 record and the four seed in the Zone 4 Playoffs.

 Coach Briand also served as the Head Coach of the GSBA Fall Showcase League-Worcester Area All-Stars in 2012 and 2013.
 During his time there he helped numerous high school athletes go on to play collegiate baseball.